SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 2.8.2

-Beside the automated update, two things to mention for this update:
+Beside the automated update, two things are worth to mention for this release:

   1. This release introduces localized versions of the *Controller Plugin Labels.ini* file, which was located in the *Simulator Controller\Config* folder in your *Documents* folder.
 The old file will be deleted during this transformation.
-Therefore, if you have modified this file, either directly or from the *Plugins* tab of the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration), please make a backup copy of this file, BEFORE running the update procedure.
+Therefore, if you have modified this file, either directly or from the *Plugins* tab of the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration), please make a backup copy, BEFORE running the update procedure, and transfer your changes afterwards.
   2. The *rFactor 2* simulation telemetry provider has been extended.
 Jona is now able to handle a pitstop completely on its own.
-Please be sure to install the Shared Memory plugin in *rFactor 2* as described in the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-rf2).
+Please be sure to install the Shared Memory plugin in *rFactor 2* as described in the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-rf2), otherwise, nothing will happen.

 ***